Coherent Tannaka duality and algebraicity of Hom-stacks: Introduction

 \subsection{On the applications}

 Let $T$ be a noetherian and locally excellent algebraic stack and let $Z$ be a closed substack defined by a coherent ideal $J\subseteq \sO_T$.
-Let $Z^{[n]}$ be the closed immersion defined by $J^{n+1}$.
+Let $Z^{[n]}$ be the closed substack defined by $J^{n+1}$.
 Assume that the natural functor $\Coh(T)\to \varprojlim_n \Coh(Z^{[n]})$ is an equivalence of categories.
 Then an immediate consequence of Tannaka duality (Theorem~\ref{T:main_tannaka:aff_stab}) is that

 is an equivalence of categories for every noetherian algebraic stack $X$ with affine stabilizers.
-This applies in particular if $A$ is excellent and $I$-adically complete and $T=\Spec(A)$ and $Z=\Spec(A/I)$; this gives Corollary~\ref{C:application-completions}.
-More generally, it also applies if $T$ is proper over $\Spec(A)$ and $Z=T\times_{\Spec(A)} \Spec(A/I)$ (Grothendieck's existence theorem).
-Theorem~\ref{T:main_alg_hom} follows quite easily from this latter case.
-There are also non-proper stacks $T$ satisfying $\Coh(T)\to \varprojlim_n \Coh(Z^{[n]})$, such as global quotient stacks with proper good moduli spaces (see \cite{fGAGA_gms,MR2092127} for some special cases).
-Such statements, and their derived versions, were recently considered by Halpern-Leistner--Preygel~\cite{2014arXiv1402.3204H}.
+This applies in particular if $A$ is excellent and $I$-adically complete and $T=\Spec A$ and $Z=\Spec A/I$; this gives Corollary~\ref{C:application-completions}.
+More generally, it also applies if $T$ is proper over $\Spec A$ and ${Z=T\times_{\Spec A} \Spec A/I}$ (Grothendieck's existence theorem).
+This latter case is fed into Artin's criterion to prove Theorem~\ref{T:main_alg_hom} (the remaining hypotheses have largely been verified elsewhere).

+There are also non-proper stacks $T$ satisfying $\Coh(T)\to \varprojlim_n \Coh(Z^{[n]})$, such as global quotient stacks with proper good moduli spaces (see \cite{geraschenko-zb_fGAGA,MR2092127} for some special cases).
+This featured in the resolution of Alper's conjecture \cite{AHR_lunafield}.

+Such statements, and their derived versions, were also recently considered by Halpern-Leistner--Preygel~\cite{2014arXiv1402.3204H}.
 There, they considered variants of our Theorem \ref{T:main_alg_hom}.
 For their algebraicity results, their assumption was similar to assuming that $\Coh(T) \to \varprojlim_n \Coh(Z^{[n]})$ was an equivalence (though they also considered other derived versions), and that $X \to S$ was locally of finite presentation with affine diagonal.